adrianhall/adrianhall.github.io/_posts/2017-08-16-building-a-master-detail-pattern-in-react-native.md

 ## Next Steps

 Next on the list is local storage.
 I want to store the notes in persistent storage so that they are available next time the app is started.
 That will be the subject of my next blog post.
-Until then, the app is located on [my GitHub repository](https://github.com/adrianhall/masterdetailtemplate/tree/20170814).